stefanodallapalma/TSE-2020-05-0217/README.md

 4. [`fixing-commits-validation.csv`](fixing-commits-validation.csv) - sample of manually assessed defect-fixing commits.
 The complete list of defect-fixing commits is available on Zenodo.

 5. [`szz-validation.csv`](szz-validation.csv) - sample of manually assessed defect-inducing commits.
-The complete list of defect-fixing commits is available on Zenodo.
+The complete list of defect-introducing commits is available on Zenodo.

 6. [`rq1.csv`](rq1.csv) - data collected to answer RQ1 (Techniques performance).